kgateway-dev/kgateway/.github/ISSUE_TEMPLATE/docs.md

 ---

 **Describe the requested changes**
-List the desired changes to be made to the Gloo docs.
+List the desired changes to be made to the Gloo Edge docs.

 **Link to any relevant existing docs**
 1. https://docs.solo.io/gloo/latest/...